-DC to 50 MHz, Quad I/Q Demodulator and Phase Shifter
+DC to 50 MHz, Dual I/Q Demodulator and Phase Shifter

 The AD8339 is a quad I/Q demodulator configured to be driven by a low noise preamplifier with differential outputs.
 It is optimized for the LNA in the AD8332/AD8334/AD8335 family of VGAs.
 The part consists of four identical I/Q demodulators with a 4× local oscillator (LO) input that divides this signal and generates the necessary 0° and 90° phases of the internal LO that drive the mixers.
 The four I/Q demodulators can be used independently of each other (assuming that a common LO is acceptable) because each has a separate RF input.